I study how people grow, learn, and stay well as technology reshapes everyday life — and I help institutions, media, and audiences make sense of it.

 Instructor of Record across Wilfrid Laurier, Ontario Tech, Durham College, Fanshawe, OCAD, Renison at Waterloo, Trent, and Brock.
 Over twenty courses designed and delivered.

-Published in The Conversation and republished worldwide, including by The Independent, Newsweek, and MSN.
-A sought-after voice on the psychology of the modern information environment across Canadian and international media.
+Published in The Conversation and syndicated worldwide, including by The Independent, Newsweek, and MSN.
+A sought-after voice on the psychology of the modern world — from news avoidance to the "social clock" — with interviews across CBC and Australia's ABC Radio Melbourne.

 Led clinical operations, policy, and institutional training for a multidisciplinary team through significant organizational change, integrating evidence-based and AI-informed care protocols.